altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

   }
 }
 ```
-- Notice that the sender() is safe to access in the handler callback,
+- Notice that the `sender()` is **safe to access in the handler callback**,
-    - and will be pointing to the original sender of the command for which this deferAsync handler was called.
+    - and will be pointing to the original sender of the command for which this `deferAsync` handler was called.
 - The calling side will get the responses in this (guaranteed) order:
 ```scala
 persistentActor ! "a"